2025–26 King's Cup (Saudi Arabia)

-The 2025–26 King's Cup, or The Custodian of the Two Holy Mosques Cup, is the 38th edition of the King's Cup since its establishment in 1966, and the 19th edition since the tournament was relaunched in 2008.
-The tournament began on 31 August 2025 and is scheduled to conclude with the final in May 2026.
+The 2025–26 King's Cup, or The Custodian of the Two Holy Mosques Cup, was the 38th edition of the King's Cup since its establishment in 1966, and the 19th edition since the tournament was relaunched in 2008.
+The tournament began on 31 August 2025 and concluded with the final on 8 May 2026.

 The winner qualifies to the group stage of the 2026–27 AFC Champions League Two.

-Al-Ittihad are the defending champions after winning their Sixth title last season.
+Al-Ittihad were the defending champions after winning their sixth title last season.
+They were eliminated in the semi-finals by Al-Kholood on Penalties.

 Participating teams

 A total of 32 teams participated this season, 18 of which competed in the Pro League and 14 in the First Division.